DigitalHolography/DopplerManager/README.md

-# FetchDopplerDB
+# DopplerManager
-A Tool to find files
+A tool to manage files for HoloDoppler and Eyeflow.